1974 Atlantic hurricane season: Hurricane Becky

 The National Hurricane Center first began monitoring an area of shower and thunderstorm activity northeast of the Leeward Islands on August 20.
 After five days, a circulation became visible on satellite imagery.
 The disturbance tracked northwest, and both ships observations and satellite imagery indicated the formation of a tropical depression by 12:00 UTC on August 26; at the time, it was centered about 440 mi (710 km) south-southwest of Bermuda.
 Following designation, the depression curved north and then northeast as it rounded the western periphery of a ridge near the Azores.
 A light shear environment allowed it to intensify into Tropical Storm Becky by 06:00 UTC on August 28 and further into a hurricane by 18:00 UTC that day.

 Around 12:00 UTC on August 29, Becky intensified into a Category 2 hurricane.
-Early on August 30, the system intensified into a Category 3, and by 12:00 UTC, the storm attained its peak intensity with maximum sustained winds of 115 mph (185 km/h) and a minimum barometric pressure 977 mbar, based on observations by a reconnaissance aircraft.
-Thereafter, Becky accelerated eastward and weaken weakening, falling to tropical storm intensity early on September 2.
+Early on August 31, the system intensified into a Category 3, and by 12:00 UTC, the storm attained its peak intensity as a Category 4 hurricane with maximum sustained winds of 130 mph (215 km/h), based on earlier observations by a reconnaissance aircraft and satellite observations, despite being near 40°N latitude.
+Thereafter, Becky accelerated eastward and weakened, falling to tropical storm intensity early on September 2.
 Later that day, the cyclone merged with a frontal zone northwest of the Azores.
 Although Becky never posed a threat to land, the storm crossed several major shipping routes.